gauxs/sysd/hld/storage/redis/README.md

 ## Internals

+### Sructure
+Cluster is made up of nodes that are deployed within a data center or stretched across local availability zones.
+Redis Enterprise architecture is made up of a management path and data access path.

+- Management path includes the cluster manager, proxy and secure REST API/UI for programmatic administration.
+In short, cluster manager is responsible for orchestrating the cluster, placement of database shards as well as detecting and mitigating failures.
+Proxy helps scale connection management.

+- Data Access path is composed of master and replica Redis shards.
+Clients perform data operations on the master shard.
+Master shards maintain replica shards using the in-memory replication for protection against failures that may render master shard inaccessible.

 ### Memory

 When you set a database’s memory limit, you define the maximum size the database can reach in the cluster, **across all database replicas and shards**.
 Example: Create a database and Set the memory limit to 6 GB.
 Enable database clustering and configure the database to have three shards.
 Enable database replication in order to ensure high-availability.